arxanas/how-to-survive-eecs-281/README.md

 This is the source for http://waleedkhan.name/281.
 If you're interested in contributing, open a pull request.

+If you have questions about the subject material or how to contribute, open an issue.

 # Contributing

 The following are welcomed as pull requests: